 Jay’s relationship with his manager took a plunge the next season.
-Joey asked manager Hutchinson for permission to leave the Reds’ 1964 spring training camp in Tampa, Florida, to return home and tend to personal business.
+Joey asked Hutchinson for permission to leave the Reds’ 1964 spring training camp in Tampa, Florida, to return home and tend to personal business.
 Hutchinson denied his request, but Jay left anyway.
-Hutchinson, backed by DeWitt, said Jay would be penalized financially when he returned to camp.
+Hutchinson, backed by Bill DeWitt, said Jay would be penalized financially when he returned to camp.
 “We can’t tolerate any player walking out on us,” the manager said.
 The feud was on and it carried over into the season.
 Jay wanted out of Cincinnati, and felt that he was on the trading block because of perceived chronic arm trouble.
-“I wouldn’t blame a club for thinking that may be true,” he said.
+“I wouldn’t blame a club for thinking that may be true,”17 he said.

 Hutchinson became ill and was hospitalized for cancer treatment in late July.
 Coach Dick Sisler was named interim manager.
 Sisler, the son of St. Louis Browns great George Sisler, piloted the team to a 32-21 record in the second half of the season.
 Hutchinson died on November 12 at the age of 45.

 In retirement, as he was during his playing career, Jay was an active businessman.
 J&B Drilling grew to own 75 to 100 oil wells.
-He also owned or was a part owner of taxicab companies, a fleet of limousines, a carpet cleaning business and two building maintenance firms.
-“I started to mingle with all kinds of wheeler-dealers, and before I knew it I owned several oil fields in West Virginia,” hHe said.
+He also owned or was a part owner of taxicab companies, a fleet of limousines, a carpet-cleaning business and two building maintenance firms.
+“I started to mingle with all kinds of wheeler-dealers, and before I knew it I owned several oil fields in West Virginia,” he said.

-Jay, a Florida resident, adopted a life without baseball.
-He declined to attend card shows or fantasy camps, and embraced a very low profile contrasted to his once public life.
+Jay, a western Florida resident, adopted a life without baseball.
+He declined to attend card shows or fantasy camps, and embraced a very low profile contrasted to his former public life.
 “I don’t live in the past, like most ballplayers,” he said.
 “I don’t wear my World Series rings, my mother has my scrapbooks, and if someone offered me a baseball job, I’d turn it down in a minute.
 When I made the break, it was clean and forever.
 It’s infantile to keep thinking about the game.
 It gets you nowhere.
 Most ex-ballplayers keep on living in some destructive fantasy world.
 Not me.
 I’m happier than ever since I left.
 And do me a favor.
 Don’t mention where I live.”22

 The Sporting News